amberhadermann/SNP_impact_FoldX/README.md

 Within the BM. map you find maps named after the individual file(s) your analyses used.
 In each of these you should find: a Dif file as well as a Average file for each of your PDB files you tested.
 The Dif file gives you all the ∆G data for every run while the Average file gives you the mean value for each mutation from all the runs.

-NOTE: Each mutation is named after the line (see question 4 in 4.
+NOTE: Each mutation is named after the line (see in 4.
 Tutorial) it was on in your individual list (by default FoldX(r)).

 >Expected BM. output:
 >